 As Joker put it best in The Dark Knight, “do I really look like a guy with a plan?”
 Indy is asked by Sallah what the plan is and he responds with, “I don’t know, I’m making this up as I go along”.
 As careful and considered as he is, he is also terrific at (quite literally at times) rolling with the punches, adjusting to wrinkles and pot holes with aplomb and always with something unexpected in his back pocket.

 It might be lashing himself to a rope bridge before taking a machete to it, it might be pushing a giant statue through a wall to escape an increasingly inhospitable snake pit, it might be stealing a plane that he doesn’t know how to land.
 The point is, he keeps going – moving forward towards his objective without necessarily being able to explain how he ultimately got there.
-This kind of can-do attitude would suit you well at uudet kasinot which is a perfect place to unwind are a spot of derring-do.

 3. It’s not the years, it’s the mileage – Raiders of the Lost Ark